jgiuffrida/dnd/stranger.md

       - sample died when we were away
       - whatever magic was keeping it alive disappated
       - we shouldn't handle the lolth's blood carelessly, unpredictably
-        - toilyn and broke were in it
+        - Toilynn and broke were in it
       - bring more samples
       - lolths blood is a corrupting force
         - can corrupt and mutate things